 This variety is native to South Africa (Cape Provinces).

-Haworthiopsis attenuata var. glabrata, formerly known as Haworthia glabrata, is a small charming succulent that forms rosettes of fleshy, narrow leaves.
-The rosettes grow up to 4 inches (10 cm) in diameter and up to 5 inches (12.5 cm) tall.
+Haworthiopsis attenuata var. glabrata, formerly known as Haworthia glabrata, is a charming small succulent that forms rosettes of thick fleshy narrow leaves.
+The rosettes grow up to 5 inches (12.5 cm) tall and 4 inches (10 cm) in diameter.
 Leaves are light to dark green or brownish-green if grown in direct sunlight.
-They are covered with tubercles that are the same color as the leaves.
+They are covered with tubercles in the same color as the leaves.
 Flowers are tubular, white with green veins, and appear on up to 16 inches (40 cm) tall inflorescences, usually from spring to fall.